Shreyash1811/Shreyash1811.github.io/_pages/tableau.md

 ## *Merge and explore the revenue, hotel, amenity, and customer files.
 Do preliminary EDA to understand current state business.*
 ## The process I followed:
 - Used Alteryx to merge and transform the text data before importing it to tableau
-- Build a simple report based on the output file (Tableau or PBI)

 <img src="\images\harriott_group\alteryx_flow.PNG" alt="drawing" height="1600" width="1600"/>